nate-lavoy/post-quantum-crypto-demo/README.md

 python3 encrypt.py {plaintext file}
 ```

-Encrypts the input file using Kyber1024 KEM for key exchange and AES-256 for data encryption.
+Encrypts the input file using the reciever's Kyber and RSA public keys for encapsulation, SHAH-256 for hashing and AES-256 for data encryption.
+Simulates actions performed by the sender of data (who would send two encapsulated shared secrets: one for RSA and one for Kyber, and the encrypted message).

 ### File Decryption